A confidential space to explore the thoughts, feelings and challenges in your life

 Individual sessions last 50 minutes, and couple's therapy sessions lasts 50-60 minutes.
 Sessions are once weekly at agreed times.
 This will be agreed in the initial session.
 At times, I do offer twice a week or fortnightly sessions, depending on my clients' needs and life demands.

-Psychodynamic Counselling and Psychotherapy and CBT sessions cost £100/hr for individuals.
-The rate for couples therapy session is £150/hr.
-These flat rates are applicable to both London and Buckinghamshire Locations, as well as online.
-Some insurance clients may have to pay the difference between the insurance rebate and my fee.
-The fee reflects my experience, qualifications, and specialisms.
-I am recognised by Axa, Aviva, Cigna, WPA, and Vitality, as a healthcare provider.
+Psychodynamic Counselling and Psychotherapy and CBT sessions cost between £100 per session for individuals.
+The rate for couples therapy session is £150 per session.
+These flat rates are applicable to both London and Buckinghamshire (Milton Keynes) locations, as well as online.
+Some insurance clients may have to pay the difference between the insurance and my standard fee.
+I am recognised by Axa, Aviva, Cigna, WPA, Healix, and Vitality, as a healthcare provider.
 If you have insurance through any of these companies, you will be able to use it.
 Please confirm the validity of your cover first.
-Sessions are subject to a £10 increase annually; typically at the beginning of each year.
-This will be discussed with you in session.

 CBT is a practical approach which helps you find ways of managing present day distress, while psychodynamic psychotherapy helps us explore and address the source of the distress.
 Using the metaphor of a house on fire- CBT is akin to putting out the fire flames-cooling and smothering the flames, so that the fire dies down.
 Psychodynamic work is akin to us figuring out the cause/source of the fire altogether.
 This is important, otherwise one runs the risk of having yet another fire.